scottbarnesg/smart-sec-cam/README.md

 1. Install Docker following [the instructions on their website](https://docs.docker.com/engine/install/ubuntu/).
 2. Clone this repository
 3. Generate SSL certificates: `./create-certs.sh`.
 Alternatively, you may place your own certs in the `certs` dir
-4. Build and run the docker containers: `API_URL=<server-hostname:server-port> docker-compose up -d --build`.
+4. Build and run the docker containers: `API_URL=<server-hostname:server-port> docker-compose up -d`.
 For example, if the server was running on the host `sec-cam-server` and port `8443` (the default), you should use `API_URL=sec-cam-server:8443`.
 5. You should now be able to view the UI at `https://<server-hostname>:8443`.